 The Lost Moment Exhibition

-The exhibition features dramatic images by Steve Schapiro of the famous Selma to Montgomery civil rights march in 1965, alongside work from three renowned Magnum photographers: David Hurn, Josef Koudelka and Ian Berry.
-The Northern Irish civil rights struggle, from the first march in August 1968 to the Battle of the Bogside in 1969, is captured though the work of Gilles Caron, Clive Limpkin, David Newell-Smith, Buzz Logan, Barney McMonagle, Eamon Melaugh, Larry Dickinson and Tony McGrath.
-The exhibition also includes projections, video installations, contemporary political posters and a wealth of other ephemera from the time.
+The exhibition featured dramatic images by Steve Schapiro of the famous Selma to Montgomery civil rights march in 1965, alongside work from three renowned Magnum photographers: David Hurn, Josef Koudelka and Ian Berry.
+The Northern Irish civil rights struggle, from the first march in August 1968 to the Battle of the Bogside in 1969, was captured through the work of Gilles Caron, Clive Limpkin, David Newell-Smith, Buzz Logan, Barney McMonagle, Eamon Melaugh, Larry Dickinson and Tony McGrath.
+The exhibition also included projections, film from RTE Archives, contemporary political posters and a wealth of other ephemera from the time.